laravel/folio/README.md

 # pages/user/[User].blade.php → /user/1
 ```

 Folio will search for your model name within the `app/Models` directory by default.
-Nonetheless, you have the option to provide the fully qualified name as well:
+Nonetheless, you have the option to provide the model class fully qualified name as well:

 ```bash
 php artisan folio:make user/[App.Models.User]